scalastic/scalastic.github.io/_posts/en/2023-05-27-agility-bullshit.markdown

 ## The Illusion of Autonomy

 Agility is often presented as a means to provide teams with greater autonomy.
-However, it is all too common for this autonomy to be an illusion, masking micromanagement practices that go against the agile spirit.
+However, it is all too common for this autonomy to be an illusion, masking micromanagement practices that go against the Agile spirit.

 ### How Agility can be Used to Mask Micromanagement Practices

-In many cases, agile teams are assigned specific goals and tasks, only to be subjected to strict directives on how they should be carried out.
+In many cases, Agile teams are assigned specific goals and tasks, only to be subjected to strict directives on how they should be carried out.
 Team members may find themselves with little room for decision-making and exercising their creativity.
 This approach limits their actual autonomy and reduces them to mere task executors.